 2. Employee first: shared leadership, a culture of trust, and striving for continuous improvement

-We encourage teams and employees more and more to take control via shared leadership in a culture of trust.
+We encourage teams and employees more and more to take responsability via shared leadership in a culture of trust.
 What that means is that Fluvius provides room for initiative and encourages staff to think for themselves, contribute ideas and act autonomously.
-At the same time, it means that we can take responsibility for our actions and be transparent about our decisions.
+At the same time, it means that we take responsibility for our actions and be transparent about our decisions.

 It also means that we check whether others disagree with our ideas, that we can and do talk openly about conduct or decisions that fall short of our standards of integrity, and that we invite each other to give honest feedback on our conduct and correct it if need be.
 Lastly, we at Fluvius want to create a safe environment to talk about mistakes, so that we always continue to learn.